The Best Toilet Brushes for the Bathroom

 Our Top Picks

-Our top picks have taken shopping considerations into account to help buyers select an effective toilet brush with the right features.
-The following picks include design-savvy choices, innovative brush heads, and budget-friendly options.
+Taking into account the considerations outlined above, the following top picks include design-savvy choices, innovative brush heads, and budget-friendly options.

 One con to this design is that the brush might not reach the main drain hole at the bottom of the bowl.

-3. BEST BANG FOR THE BUCK: mDesign Slim Compact Plastic Toilet Bowl Brush
+RUNNER UP: mDesign Slim Compact Toilet Bowl Brush

-4. BEST WITH PLUNGER: ToiletTree Products Toilet Brush and Plunger Combo
+BEST COMBO SET: ToiletTree Products Toilet Brush and Plunger Combo

-The WiMiUS 360 Degrees Electric Spin Scrubber comes with four brush replacement heads and is cordless for added convenience.
+This electric toilet bowl brush from WiMiUS comes with four brush replacement heads and is cordless for added convenience.
 It takes just over three hours to charge fully, which provides 60 to 90 minutes of use (plenty of time to clean more than one toilet).
 The brush pole extends, which provides some distance between the user and the toilet while brushing.

 This longer brush also can help people with back issues or other mobility challenges such as arthritis when they clean a toilet.
-As a multipurpose brush with a high rotating speed, the WiMiUS electric brush requires little pressure from the user when cleaning.
-This brush is a great option to maintain a sparkling toilet with regular, but low-effort, cleaning.
+As a multipurpose brush with a high rotating speed, the WiMiUS requires little pressure from the user when cleaning.
+This brush is a great option to maintain a sparkling toilet with regular, low-effort cleaning.

-The caddy does not have a draining space in the bottom for accumulated toilet water, which requires some extra cleaning and sanitizing.
-Also, the brush head isn’t removable, which means having to replace the entire brush and handle it when the time comes.
-However, the mid-point price and sleek stainless steel look certainly make this brush worth considering.
+The caddy does not have a draining space in the bottom for accumulated toilet water, so that area may require some extra cleaning and sanitizing from time to time.
+Also, the brush head isn’t removable.
+However, the mid-level price and sleek stainless steel look certainly make this brush worth considering.

 FAQs About Your New Toilet Brush